 -

-Tolling Period: Include the period in which any statutes of limitation, statutes of dispose, or other defenses the respondent may
+Tolling Period: Include the period in which any statutes of limitation, statutes of disposal, or other defenses the respondent may

-have with respect to any claim by the claimant, that is not otherwise barred as of the Effective Date, shall
+have to any claim by the claimant that is not otherwise barred as of the Effective Date shall

 be tolled until; - Intent Not to Sue: an agreement promising not to commence litigation during the pendency of the tolling agreement;